ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 If a simulant does not have a social security number but is employed, they will need this number to be filled in.
 If there is a person in their household who has a SSN, use this number instead.
+If there are multiple people with a SSN, choose at random.
 If there is not a person in their household with a SSN then fill in a random number.
 This is designed to reflect undocumented immigrants who might use fake or no longer valid SSNs to obtain employment.